 - Maintaining security controls in today’s “Work from Home” environment.

 - The impact of artificial intelligence technology on application security testing.

-The purpose of my blog is to provide four key take-aways that relate to each of the topics that will be presented in our webinar.
-We encourage you to attend the session to learn more.
+The purpose of my blog is to provide four key take-aways that relate to each of the topics that are presented in our webinar.
+We encourage you to listen to the replay to learn more.

 Keep up with the pace of security change

 Few application security statistics that I’ve come across are more compelling than this one: A recent compiled report by TechBeacon found that 92% of web applications contained security vulnerabilities that could potentially be exploited.